andrew/ultimate-awesome/README.md

 - [awesome-openness](https://github.com/add-n2x/awesome-openness) - Awesome Openess - A curated list of FOSS applications, commons, communities and ideas.
 - [awesome-website-tools](https://github.com/adiuem/awesome-website-tools) - This repository is a curated collection of interesting and important websites and tools that I've discovered on the internet.
 Whether you're a developer, designer, learner, or productivity enthusiast, you'll find valuable resources here to enhance your skills and workflow.
 - [awesome-ai-engineering-reads](https://github.com/aipengineer/awesome-ai-engineering-reads) - Essential reads for every AI engineer interested in building AI apps.
+- [awesome-shadows-of-brimstone](https://github.com/akavel/awesome-shadows-of-brimstone) - A curated list of links to useful & interesting content for the Shadows of Brimstone board game series.
 - [awesome-implicit-nerf](https://github.com/alvin528/awesome-implicit-nerf) - 很棒的NeRF和隐式表示项目.
 - [awesome-fancy-toolkit](https://github.com/amazingchow/awesome-fancy-toolkit) - Awesome fancy toolkit.
 - [awesome-resources](https://github.com/antick/awesome-resources) - 🧷 An awesome list of resources.